tsmith4014/curts_website/README.md

 - Responsive design with a mobile-friendly layout
 - High-quality background images showcasing our theme
-- Contact information and form for inquiries
+- Contact information and coming soon a form for inquiries
+- About section for Curtis Smith

 ## Pages